lsb-riken/CUBIC-informatics/README.md

 ### Hardware Prerequisites
  * One or more NVIDIA GPUs (tested on [compute capability](https://developer.nvidia.com/cuda-gpus) 6.1 and 5.2)

+Note that the GPU memory size is critical for performance.
+If your GPUs have less than 11GB memory, you need to adjust the parameters in our source code, which reduce the throughput.

 ### Software Prerequisites
 Tested on Cent OS 7.5 with the following versions of software.